Aqueduct, Gulfstream carryovers and a BCBC exacta bet

 The second and final day of the Breeders’ Cup Betting Challenge (BCBC) at Del Mar requires players to bet a minimum of $600 per race in at least seven of the nine Breeders’ Cup Saturday races.

 First on the agenda is Race 4, the Breeders’ Cup Filly & Mare Sprint (G1).
-We suggest betting a cold exacta keying #6 Sweet Azteca (2-1) on top of #8 Hope Road (4-1).
+The scratches of Sweet Azteca and Tamara have taken two key contenders out of the race, so we suggest betting a cold exacta keying #8 Hope Road (4-1) on top of #9 Richi (5-1).

-Hope Road likewise enters off a flashy series of workouts.
+Hope Road enters off a flashy series of workouts for Hall of Fame trainer Bob Baffert.
 She was last seen winning the Ballerina H. (G1) at Saratoga in decisive fashion with a sharp 103 Brisnet Speed rating.
-Her combination of tactical speed and finishing power should allow her to track the pace and kick on to round out the exacta.
+Her combination of tactical speed and finishing power should allow her to track the pace and kick on to beat this depleted Filly & Mare Sprint field.

 Good luck!